vision-analytics/keras-image-classification-api/README.md

 ## Serve your image classification model with Flask/Gunicorn (KERAS)

 ### Keras -the high-level API of TensorFlow- is powerful and easy to use library for developing deep learning models.
-We will create an API to classify images and we assume that our model is trained and ready-to-use.
+We assume that our model is trained and ready-to-use for this project.
+We just create an API to classify images.

 # &nbsp;